lalaira/lalaira/README.md

   - ➗ Preparations for the IMO and IEO <br>
   - 📖 Developing a project for an IT exhibition <br>
   - 🧮 Working in Mathematics Initiatives in Nepal <br>
+  - 🏫 Preparing for M/J AS Level Exams <br>
 </div>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">